brittaniSavery/siba-league-site/frontend/src/lib/college-rules.md

 Interested in joining the league?
 Check out the rules and general information first.
-If you have any questions, don't hestiate to ask a commissioner.
+If you have any questions, don't hesitate to ask a commissioner.
 Otherwise, feel free to [join](/join)!

 ## General Information

 This league will be for people whom own a copy of Draft Day Sports:College Basketball 2020 version 8.14.
-Simulations will run three times per week, every Monday, Wednesday, and Friday.
+Simulations will run three times per week, every Tuesday, Thursday, and Saturday.
 Each person has the ability to coach up to three different teams.
 These teams must be from in different recruiting regions as soon below.

 - Atlantic East
 - Midwest